 The board employs a management company to execute many business operations, such as dues collection, payment of bills and selection of contractors.
-As of March 2017, the management company is Coast Community Property Management, Sandie Foehl, is our property manager, David Foehl, her husband, assists, mainly with financials, and Lynn Farrell assists in the office.
-You can reach them by phone at (805) 968-3435 or by e-mail at email@example.com.
+As of March 2017, the management company is Coast Community Property Management, Sandie Foehl, is our property manager, David Foehl, her husband, assists, mainly with financials.
+You can reach them by phone at (805) 968-3435 or by e-mail at firstname.lastname@example.org.

 There are a variety of communication mechanisms: